The sixth annual Warwick Economics PhD ConferenceThursday 10 May 2018

-This year we hosted the fifth annual Warwick Economics PhD Conference on 26-27 April 2017.
-The event was organised by PhD students with the help of the Events Team and with financial support from the Department.
+This year we hosted the sixth annual Warwick Economics PhD Conference on 2-3 May 2018.
+The event was organised by PhD students with the help of the Marketing team and with financial support from the Department.

-The final set of delegates consisted of PhD students from leading institutions of economics research in the United States, the United Kingdom, Israel and Europe (including Brown, Columbia, Princeton, Yale, London School of Economics, Oxford, Warwick, Hebrew University, Paris School of Economics and Pompeu Fabra).
+The final set of delegates consisted of PhD students from leading institutions of economics research in the United States, the United Kingdom, and Europe (including Amsterdam, Columbia, University of California (Berkeley), University of California (Davis), University of California (San Diego), Oxford, Michigan, Minnesota, Paris School of Economics, Stockholm, Southampton, UCL, Warwick, and Zurich).

-Topics came from a wide range of fields and covered issues such as identity and discrimination, manufacturing sector wages and trade costs, optimal information acquisition, the effect of commercial television on voter behaviour, and many others.
+Topics came from a wide range of fields and covered issues such as misallocation in Chinese land market, competitive preferences and ethnicity. public-private wage premium, job referrals and strategic network formation, diffusion of ideas and network linkages, monotone equilibria in signalling games and many others.
 Presenters received feedback from PhD students and faculty in the Department and all talks were followed by extensive discussions.

 On the social side, lunch and dinner events gave plenty of opportunities for networking among researchers and contributed to the relaxed atmosphere of the conference.